theVolary/feather/README.md

       - browse to [http://localhost:8080/](http://localhost:8080/) and press the Go button where it says "Import the database"
       - refresh the page in your browser.
 You should now see 3 sample blog entries.
 If you click on them they should expand to show the full blog post.
 - Starting the Sample App
 At this point you should be able to run the blog app and hit it from a browser:
-  - $: cd ~/mainline/feather/blog
-  - $: node app.js
+  - $: `feather run ~/mainline/feather/blog`
   - in a browser: [http://localhost:8080/](http://localhost:8080/)  (replace localhost with the appropriate IP address or hostname if running on a VM... obviously :P)

-**NOTE**: AS OF NOW (3/11/2011), you must run the 'app.js' file for your app (/blog, /test, etc.) from within that directory!